Categorified duality in Boij-S\"oderberg Theory and invariants of free complexes: Decomposing Betti Tables

 has $i$-th homology $\HH_{i}\FF$ of codimension $\geq\ell$ for $i>k$, then $\FF$ is actually a (shifted) resolution, and the module $\HH_{k}\FF$ that it resolves must have codimension $\leq \ell$.
 Thus, if $\FF$ is a pure complex of type $\dd$, and if both $\FF$ and $\dd$ are compatible with a codimension sequence $\cc$, then $\FF$ is a homologically shifted resolution of a Cohen--Macaulay module of codimension $\ell$.

 Our main result is a description of the structure of a simplicial fan for $\BBQ^{\cc}(S)$ in terms of Betti tables of pure resolutions.

-\begin{thm}[Decomposition Theorem] If $\FF\in \DD^b(S)$ is compatible with $\cc$ then $\beta(\FF)$ can be expressed uniquely as a positive rational linear combination of the Betti tables of shifted pure resolutions of Cohen--Macaulay modules whose degree sequences form a chain and are compatible with $\cc$.
+\begin{thm}[Decomposition Theorem] Fix a codimension sequence $c$.
+If $\FF\in \DD^b(S)$ is compatible with $\cc$ then $\beta(\FF)$ can be expressed uniquely as a positive rational linear combination of the Betti tables of shifted pure resolutions of Cohen--Macaulay modules whose degree sequences form a chain and are compatible with $\cc$.

 Thus the cone $\BBQ^{\cc}(S)$ is locally a simplicial fan, and there is a natural bijection:

 where the degree sequence $\dd$ corresponds to the ray spanned by the Betti table of any shifted pure resolution of type $\dd$ of a Cohen-Macaulay module. \end{thm}